-You can select the Developer Extension and the Debugger extension by selecting the download image.
+You can select the Developer Extension by clicking on the download image.

-Once the extenions are installed we are ready to start accessing our MVON# server.
+Once the extenion is installed we are ready to start accessing our MV server.

-Connecting to a MVON# Server
+Connecting to a MultiValue Server

-The extenion allows us to connect to connect to remote MVON# servers and edit BASIC programs.
-We need to configure a Workspace that will contain all the paramters required to connect and login to the remote MVON# Server.
+The extenion allows us to connect to MV servers and edit, compile and catalog BASIC programs.
+In order to do that we first need to configure a VS Code Workspace that will contain all the paramters required to connect and login to the remote MV Server.

-The simplist method is to create a directory on your machine where we will save the Workspace definitions.
-If we have multiple server and multiple accounts on each server, we can create multiple Workspace’s that points to a a particular server and account.
+The simplist method is to create a directory on your machine where you will save the Workspace definitions.
+If you have multiple servers and/or multiple accounts on each server, you will create multiple Workspace’s that points to a a particular server and account.

-In order to connect to a MVON# Server, we required the following information:
+In order to connect to your MV Server, the following information is required:

-Hostname or IP Address of the MVON# server.
+Hostname or IP Address of the MV server.

 User name to login into the server

-Password for the user above.
+Password for the user above

-Account name to connect to on the MVON# Server
+Account name to connect to on the MV Server

 To create a new Workspace, select “Save Workspace As” from File Menu.
-I have created a Folder called VSCODE on the E: drive where I store all my Workspace definitions.
+In this example, I have created a Folder called VSCODE on the E: drive where I store all my Workspace definitions.